StanfordSpezi/SpeziStorage/Sources/SpeziLocalStorage/SpeziLocalStorage.docc/SpeziLocalStorage.md

 }
 ```

-Alternatively it is common to use the ``LocalStorage/LocalStorage`` component in other components as a dependency.
+Alternatively it is common to use the ``LocalStorage/LocalStorage`` module in other modules as a dependency.

 ## Use the LocalStorage Module

 ### Storing data

-Use the ``LocalStorage/LocalStorage`` component to store data that conforms to `Encodable`.
+Use the ``LocalStorage/LocalStorage`` module to store data that conforms to `Encodable`.

 ```swift
 struct Note: Codable, Equatable {